openstack-archive/cookbook-openstack-ops-database/README.md

 # Description #

-This cookbook provides a reference example of database configuration for the OpenStack **Icehouse** reference deployment provided by Chef for OpenStack.
+This cookbook provides a reference example of database configuration for the OpenStack deployment provided by Chef for OpenStack.
 It currently supports MySQL and PostgreSQL.

 # Requirements #